noxo/SnakePI4J/README.md

   Please refer to http://pi4j.com/usage.html for port details how GPIOx maps to PINx

-  - connect PCB connector to PCB
+  - solder PCB connector to LCD
   - connect PCB to bread board
   - connect jumper cables from GPIO PINs to breadboard